danydodson/userscript-plus/readme.md

 ## Whitelist and blacklist
 > Edit script => Settings tab => Includes/Excludes

-In the `Tampermonkey` to enter the script editing interface, select` Setting `tab, this tab below the` Includes/Excludes `option, set the white list and blacklist here, see Figure:
+In `Tampermonkey` enter the script editing interface and select the `Settings` tab.
+A couple rows down are the `Includes/Excludes` options, set your white list and blacklist options here.

+See Figure:

 ![us+en-ex.gif](https://cdn.rawgit.com/jae-jae/_resources/master/img/us+en-ex.gif)

 ## Known bug
-1. In some sites below the plug-in interface icon is not displayed，Such as:Github
+1. In some sites below the plug-in interface icon is not displayed，Such as Github

     **Reason**：This is because the security policy of these sites to prevent the plug-in icon font file loading, resulting in the icon does not display properly.